GabrieleOliva/academic-kickstart/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am currently a tenure-tracked Assistant Professor in automatic control with the [Complex Systems and Security Lab](http://www.coseritylab.it/) at the [University Campus Bio-Medico of Rome](https://www.unicampus.it/ricerca/unita-di-ricerca/automatica/organico), Italy.
+[www.pianomaarriviamo.it](www.pianomaarriviamo.it)I am currently a tenure-tracked Assistant Professor in automatic control with the [University Campus Bio-Medico of Rome](https://www.unicampus.it/ricerca/unita-di-ricerca/automatica/organico), Italy.

 Since 2019, I am an Associate Editor of the IEEE Control Systems Society [Conference Editorial Board](http://ieeecss.org/conferences/conference-editorial-board#:~:text=The%20CEB%20coordinates%20the%20receiving,the%20IEEE%20Conference%20on%20Control).
 Moreover, since 2020, I am an Academic Editor for the journal [PLOS ONE](https://journals.plos.org/plosone/static/editorial-board).